Paban-Mahata-it/Predictive-Maintenance-System-demo/README.md

-This model is specifically designed and trained to work only on the CMAPSS FD001 scaled dataset.
+This Machine Learning model is specifically designed and trained to work only on the CMAPSS FD001 scaled dataset which can be used to predict the Remaining Useful Life(RUL) of jet engines based on various parameters.
+It's not completely refined yet but i have posted as far as i am done.
 Link - "https://predictive-maintenance-system-demo.onrender.com/"

 Sensor Features Used